Internet-Draft alternate-uuid-encoding December 2025

 4. Symbols: underscore (_), hyphen (-), plus (+), forward slash (/), dollar sign ($), etc.

-It should be noted that some symbols like the dollar sign ($) may sort before numbers while other special such as an underscore (_) will be sorted after the uppercase characters but before the lowercase characters if sorted via their ASCII values.
+A common sorting example is a symbol like the dash (-) character may sort before numbers while other special such as an underscore (_) will be sorted after the uppercase characters but before the lowercase characters if sorted via their ASCII values.

 If an implementation would like to ensure the sort order of the encoded value remains the same as the Base02 (binary) or Base10 (decimal) value one should scrutinize the position of the underlying BaseXX alphabets, their ordering and the includes symbols.

-Figure 10 illustrate the ordering trendss for some common BaseXX Alphabets
+Figure 10 illustrate the ordering trends for some common BaseXX Alphabets.

 - Base10: 0123456789